Paul Tambyah: Political career

 Tambyah started getting involved with the Singapore Democratic Party in 2010 and spoke as a guest speaker at the SDP rallies during the 2011 Singaporean general election.
-He was one of the two potential candidates with the then party treasurer Dr Vincent Wijeysingha for the 2013 Punggol East by-election on January, before the party announced its decision not to contest and backed the Workers' Party to compete against the People's Action Party.
+He was one of the two potential candidates with party treasurer Vincent Wijeysingha for the 2013 Punggol East by-election in January 2013, before the party announced its decision not to contest and backed Workers' Party's Lee Li Lian to compete against the People's Action Party's Koh Poh Koon.

 Tambyah became a member of the SDP's Healthcare Advisory Panel in July 2013.
+Tambyah officially joined the SDP on 31 August 2015.

-In 2015, he became a political candidate as part of the SDP team and contested the Holland–Bukit Timah Group Representation Constituency (GRC) in the 2015 Singaporean general election.
+In 2015, he was fielded as a candidate as part of the SDP team along with Chee Soon Juan, Sidek Mallek and Chong Wai Fung and contested against PAP's Vivian Balakrishnan, Sim Ann, Liang Eng Hwa, and Christopher de Souza for the Holland–Bukit Timah Group Representation Constituency (GRC) in the 2015 Singaporean general election.
+The SDP team lost to the PAP team, garnering 33.40 percent of the votes.

 On 26 September 2017, he was elected as Chairman by the CEC members during the Singapore Democratic Party 18th Ordinary Party Conference, replacing Wong Souk Yee.

-On 30 June 2020, Tambyah was fielded as a SDP candidate for the Bukit Panjang Single Member Constituency during the 2020 Singaporean general election.
+On 30 June 2020, Tambyah was fielded as a SDP candidate against PAP's Liang Eng Hwa in Bukit Panjang Single Member Constituency (SMC) during the 2020 Singaporean general election.
+He lost the election to Liang with 46.27 percent of the votes.